tarwn/lessthandot-hugo/blogs/content/posts/2009-03-26-answers-to-the-sql-server-quiz-can-you-a.md

 There is a missing qualifier in the table name

-This where clause is not sargable instead of left(SomeColumn,1) ='A' do this SomeColumn like &#8216;A%'. see also here: [Functions on left side of the operator][3]
+This where clause is not sargable instead of left(SomeColumn,1) ='A' do this SomeColumn like 'A%'. see also here: [Functions on left side of the operator][3]

 @@ROWCOUNT should be selected right after the query because the print will make it have a value of 0; any statement will affect @@ROWCOUNT so you should always dump it into a variable right after you do a DML statement.
 The same that applies to @@ROWCOUNT also applies to @@ERROR.
 If you do need to grab both @@ERROR and @@rowcount then do it on the same line.
 SELECT @MyErr =@@ERROR, @MyCount = @@ROWCOUNT